optimist2309/100_days_code_in_python/day1/Readme.md

 6.If we need space in our command line argument we must enclose that part in double quotes.
 How to pass arguments using command line - python script_name.py argument1 argument2.

+Output :- To print something in console there is only one function is available print(). print():- It will insert newline(\n) in console. print() without any argument will work. print(String) :-It will print the string in the console.

+The separator between the arguments to print() function in Python is space by default (softspace feature) , which can be modified and can be made to any character, integer or string as per our choice.
+The ‘sep’ parameter is used to achieve the same, it is found only in python 3.x or later.
+It is also used for formatting the output strings.

+By default, python’s print() function ends with a newline.
+A programmer with C/C++ background may wonder how to print without a newline.
+Python’s print() function comes with a parameter called ‘end’.
+By default, the value of this parameter is ‘\n’, i.e. the new line character.
+You can end a print statement with any character/string using this parameter.

+We can use sep and end together easliy.